Phenylpiracetam (100 mg x 30 capsules)

-Phenylpiracetam (Phenotropil) is a racetam nootropic derived from Piracetam where the only modification is the addition of a phenyl group to its structure.
-This addition makes it more potent and energizing due to a closer resemblance to a phenethylamine substance, such as Adderall.
+Phenylpiracetam is a racetam nootropic derived from Piracetam where the only modification is the addition of a phenyl group to its structure.
+This addition makes it more potent and energizing due to a closer resemblance to a phenethylamine substance.

-Phenylpiracetam has been shown to boost alertness, cognition, clarity, focus, learning and memory, provides a stimulant-effect, and reduces symptoms of depression and anxiety.
+Phenylpiracetam has been shown to boost alertness, cognition, clarity, focus, learning and memory, provides a mild stimulant-effect.

-Suggested Use: As a dietary supplement take 1 capsule daily or as directed by your healthcare provider.
+Suggested Use: As a dietary supplement take 1 capsule daily or as directed by your health care professional.

 Have you heard of nootropics?
 Nootropics are brain supplements, which help you to enhance brain function.
 While various nootropics are available on the market today, Phenylpiracetam is definitely one of the top 3 most preferred nootropics.
 You may also know Phenylpiracetam as Phenotropil or Carphedon.